kparc/kcc/README.md

  +/a            /puts a + between items: 0+1+2+3+4
 10              /and returns the total: a sum of a

- +\a            /scan returns intermediate results
+ +\a            /scan includes intermediate results
 0 1 3 6 10      /running sum of a
 ```
 ----------------